How to Care for Your Dental Implants and Make Them Last

 Floss Daily—Flossing is just as important when caring for dental implants as it is with natural teeth.
 It would be best to floss gently around the implant’s base where it meets the gum line or between the teeth so that all debris is removed.
 It’s best to use waxed floss that slides easily between the teeth without causing damage or irritation.

-Visit Your Dentist For Regular Checkups—You should visit Bear River Dental every six months, or more often if recommended by your hygienist, to monitor any changes around any of your existing restorations or newly placed ones before they become major problems down the road.
-During these visits, be sure to share any concerns you may have about your oral health.
-If you are experiencing pain, notice unusual changes in taste, or see discoloration around any part of the implant structure, see your dentist immediately, as these may signify infection or an adverse reaction.
-It would be important to seek immediate medical treatment from your dentist at Bear River Dental.
-Regular cleanings will ensure that your teeth and gums around your implant are healthy.
+Visit Your Dentist For Regular Checkups—Visit Bear River Dental every six months, or more often if your hygienist recommends it.
+We monitor changes around existing or new restorations to prevent major problems from developing.
+During your visits, share any concerns you have about your oral or implant health.
+Report pain, taste changes, or discoloration near your implant to your dentist right away.
+These symptoms may indicate infection or a negative reaction requiring immediate dental attention.
+Seek prompt treatment from your Bear River Dental team to protect your oral health.
+Regular cleanings help keep your teeth and gums around your implant healthy and strong.

 Avoid Smoking—Regularly smoking cigarettes over extended periods of time can cause significant damage to oral health becuase of its negative effects on tissue structures near implants.
 The damaged tissue can lead to infection around the structure and adjacent structures.
 Smoking can also weaken immunity levels and cause complications such as periodontitis (gum disease).